prcerda/K10-SampleApps/PostgreSQL-External/README.md

 kubectl create -f postgresql-ext-blueprint-alldbs.yaml -n kasten-io
 ```

-4. Annotate the application (deployment) with the correct annotation to instruct K10 to use the Blueprint (postgresql-ext-deployment)
+4. Annotate the application ConfigMap with the correct annotation to instruct K10 to use the Blueprint (postgresql-ext-deployment)
 ```
-kubectl annotate deployment stock-demo-deploy kanister.kasten.io/blueprint='postgresql-ext-deployment' --namespace=stock-demo
+kubectl annotate configmap postgresql-configmap kanister.kasten.io/blueprint='postgresql-ext-deployment' --namespace=stock-demo
 ```
 5. Use Kasten to backup and restore the application using a Kasten Policy.